futurist/proposal-maybe/README.md

 1. UpState has **UpValue** **,** a **healthy** state, the value can be consumed.
 2. DownState has **DownValue** (**Empty** or **Error**) **,** an **unhealthy** state, the value cannot be consumed, the program should abort and throw a **MaybeError**.

+Just like a Promise can reject or fulfill with any value, a Maybe would as well, a maybe object can represent one of two branches, either Up or Down, but the Down branch should be commonly a `bad` value, like `null/undefined`, or `Error`.

 -   ## The Maybe value

 -   Maybe.up(UpValue), setup UpValue, return a maybe instance in UpState.
 The argument is **mandatory**, and will throw TypeError when it is undefined/null.